Kingdom of Morocco – Our Most Popular Tour

 Day 1: Casablanca Arrival

-Depart via the Atlantic coast through Rabat, the administrative capital of Morocco and another important imperial city of Morocco.
+After breakfast, depart via the Atlantic coast through Rabat, the administrative capital of Morocco and another important imperial city of Morocco.
 Rabat is known for sites that illustrate the Islamic and French colonial heritage.
 Visit the old town of Rabat, called Oudayas and Kasbah Oudaya, located adjacent to the Rabat medina at the mouth of the Bou Regreg River opposite Sale, a royal fort of the Berber era surrounded by formal Andalusian gardens overlooking the Atlantic Ocean.
 Stop for lunch along the way and continue through Khemisset, and on to your guesthouse in Fes for dinner and the night.

 Day 3: Fes Cultural Tour